magento/devdocs/guides/v2.0/design-styleguide/content-voice-tone/content-voice-tone.md

 **Avoid personal pronouns.**

-Most websites have eliminated personal pronouns because using “you” and “I” or “your” and “my” can confuse merchants in determining whether content refers to the company or the user.
+Most websites have eliminated personal pronouns because using pronouns like “you” and “I” or “your” and “my” can confuse users.
+Personal pronouns often leave room for doubt or misinterpretation – does the pronoun refer to Magento or to the merchant?
+Avoid using “my”, “we”, “they”, or “I” when your content refers to either Magento representatives or merchants.

-“You” or “your” may be used in some cases to directly engage merchants in familiar, conversational language.
+However, “you” or “your” may be used in some cases to directly engage merchants in familiar, conversational language.
-Avoid using “my”, “we”, “they”, or “I” when referring to merchants or Magento representatives.

 <div class="bs-callout bs-callout-tip" markdown="1">
   **No** – Change your My Account preferences.

   Yes – Change your Account preferences.

+  ---

   **No** – We will send a confirmation, and you will receive it in 2-3 days.